Become a Geriatric Counselor – Education & Licensure

 • Services and Advocacy for Gay, Lesbian, Bisexual & Transgender Elders (SAGE)

-• The National Resource Center on LGBT Aging
+• The National Resource Center on LGBTQ+ Aging

-• United States Department of Health & Human Services Disability, Aging and Long-Term Care
+• United States Department of Health & Human Services Office of Behavioral Health, Disability, and Aging Policy (BHDAP)

 • National Center for PTSD